Case Study 2 - Materiality in Space and Time

 Analysis 2 – Prize Papers

-Among the items are hand-beaten gold rings, colorful glass beads, individually or as necklaces, flower seeds, coffee beans, samples of fabric in surprising colorways, cloths, silk bows, silk brocade, embroidery, textile samples for clothing, samples of linen or wool.
-Other artifacts include ducats, keys, pocketbooks in red-dyed leather, (imitated) crocodile leather or in the rare shagreen, a specific type of rawhide made from rough, untanned skin from either sharks, rays or horses.
-It is recognizable due to its characteristic surface.
-Also preserved are wallpapers in various patterns, elaborate textile breast ornaments, silver buttons, preserved powders, hair samples and still sealed letters.
+Among the items are hand-beaten gold rings, colourful glass beads—either individually or strung as necklaces—flower seeds, coffee beans, fabric samples, cloths, silk bows, silk brocade, embroidery, and textile swatches intended for clothing, including samples of linen and wool.
+Other artefacts include ducats, keys, pocketbooks made of red-dyed leather, (imitation) crocodile leather, or the rare shagreen—a distinctive type of rawhide derived from the rough, untanned skin of sharks, rays, or horses, recognisable by its characteristic texture.
+Also preserved are wallpapers in various patterns, elaborate textile breast ornaments, silver buttons, preserved powders, hair samples, and sealed letters.

 3D-Digitisation